PickNikRobotics/abb_ros2/docs/README.md

 - `rws_ip` is passed in as a launch argument
 - `<MECHANICAL_UNIT_GROUP_NAME>egm_port` should match the `Remote port` setting from the RobotStudio controller configuration
      - Change `<MECHANICAL_UNIT_GROUP_NAME>` to match the mechanical unit group name - in the sample Pack and Go file, this is `rob1`
+     - If using the MultiMove example, add a line for the `extax` mechanical unit group and port 6512
      - If not using MultiMove, change the parameter name to `egm_port`

 To launch with RobotStudio, set `use_fake_hardware:=false` and `robotstudio_ip:=<ROBOTSTUDIO_IP>`, substituting `<ROBOTSTUDIO_IP>` with the IP of the RobotStudio computer.
 As far as ROS is aware, RobotStudio is a real robot: